screeps/docs/source/contributed/third-party.md

 *   [node](https://github.com/screepers/node-screeps-api)

+## Backups

+*   [screeps-backup](https://github.com/screepers/screeps-backup) is a simple backup and restore utility for memory and segments.

 ## Consoles

 *   [screeps_console](https://github.com/screepers/screeps_console) is an interactive stand alone console built with python.
 It supports common console keyboard shortcuts, has a number of built in commands, and has light and dark themes.
 There is a non-interactive version that is also included.